Library Exhibition Box

 Exhibition of handmade books at the St. Albert Public Library, featuring miniature books.

 Exhibition of handmade books at the Gallery at Milner, the Stanley Milner library exhibit space in downtown Edmonton.
 The collection featured structures from the annual exchange challenge, previously unshown pieces from our Education collection, boxwork and marbled papers.
-Tina Cho and Dawn Woolsey offered a 2-hour workshop at the library.
+Tina Cho and Dawn Woolsey offered a 2-hour workshop at the library offering two variations of a small book form.

 The Pulp Paper Pages exhibition at the Alberta Craft Council ran from April 14 – July 7, 2012.
 This juried exhibition was a joint project of the Alberta Craft Council and the Calgary and Alberta North chapters of CBBAG.
 It featured a wide variety of forms, objects, approaches, techniques and concepts found in both the paper and book arts and can be viewed online.